Cannicide/scav-bot/README.md

 Scav Bot, or Scavenger, the official discord bot for the ScavengerCraft minecraft server.
 Completely open-source and built with discord.js.
 Includes many of the features from zh-bot, such as suggestion reactions, as well as completely unique features such as ScavengerLink (formerly DiscordSRZ) and SibyllAI chatbot.

 ## Advanced and Fully Open-Source Features
-Suggestion reaction votes, polls with progress bars, minecraft and discord server statistics, moderation/management commands and features, Trello integrations, timezone and translation and definition utilities, minecraft-discord linking capabilities and leaderboards for linked users, advanced music features with progress bars and reaction controls, giveaway features, an easy-to-use paginated help command, and more!
+Suggestion reaction votes, polls with progress bars, minecraft and discord server statistics, moderation/management commands and features, Trello integrations, timezone and translation and definition utilities, minecraft-discord linking capabilities and leaderboards for linked users, advanced music features with progress bars and reaction controls, giveaway features, an easy-to-use paginated help command, a simple AI chatbot, and more!

 ## Platform Integrations
 Scav Bot can link with Trello boards and Minecraft plugins to deliver powerful platform integrations.
 Use our Trello features to automatically send upvoted suggestions to a list on a Trello board!
 Use our Minecraft features to allow your Minecraft players to link their Minecraft and Discord accounts, and allow linked users to view their stats on a leaderboard!